hakanozbay/spring-integration-testing/README.md

 ### Running the test
 Run the `MessageReceiverTest` as a JUnit Test.
-It will print out several Spring Framework INFO messages during the start up and shut down of the application.
+It will print out several Spring Framework INFO thershold log entries during the start up and shut down of the application.
 In between the Spring log messages, you will see in the console the following output:

 ```